-Life insurance is a financial tool that provides a death benefit to your named beneficiary in exchange for premium payments to the insurance company and is chosen based on your needs and goals.
-While it’s never fun to think or talk about, considering the impact an unexpected death might have is an important part of planning for your financial future.
-This is especially true if there are other people who would be financially impacted by your death.
+Life insurance is a financial tool that provides a death benefit to your named beneficiary in exchange for premium payments to the insurance company.
+While it’s not always easy to think about, considering the potential impact of an unexpected death is an important part of planning for your financial future.
+This is especially true if there are people who would be financially impacted by your death.
 If you don’t have any dependents (usually children) or a spouse, and you don’t have any debt that would transfer to someone else, you’re probably fine without life insurance.
-In fact your money would probably be better spent on other financial priorities.
-But if you do have people depending on you or a lot of debt that would fall on a loved one in the event of your death, here are a few things to ponder when considering life insurance.
+In fact, your money would probably be better spent on other financial priorities.
+But if you do have people depending on you, or a lot of debt that would fall on a loved one in the event of your death, life insurance is probably something you should consider.

 Do you have a spouse or partner?

 Couples often depend on each other for financial and household support.
 Without your income, would your significant other be able to handle all of your current financial obligations?
-If the answer is no, a life insurance policy may be worth purchasing to help those you leave behind replace your lost income and try to maintain their same lifestyle.
+If the answer is no, a life insurance policy may be worth purchasing.
+This policy is designed to help those left behind replace your lost income and maintain their lifestyle.
 This is especially important in cases where one partner makes significantly more than the other and ongoing financial obligations depend on your combined income.

 Do you have children?
 Who will provide for them?

 Life insurance is the best way to financially protect your family and help to pay for their future living costs and education.
 The proceeds of a life insurance policy could be used to set up a trust to pay their expenses over a period of time.
 You can also use a life insurance policy as a way to leave an inheritance for your children by adding them as beneficiaries to your policy.

 Do you have debt and future obligations?